hc20k/LLMChat/README.md

 ### Setting up a Server

-You want to setup a server to run the bot on so that it can run 24/7 and when your computer is off.
+Setup a server to run the bot on so it can run when your computer is off 24/7.
 For this guide, I will be using DigitalOcean, but you can use any server host you want.
 Skip this section if you already have a server or want to run it locally.

 1. Create a DigitalOcean account [here](https://m.do.co/c/9486feaf370c)
 >Referral link for $200 credit for 60 days.
 You can use this to run the bot for free for 2 months.

-2. Create a droplet
+1. Create a droplet
  - [Open your dashboard](https://cloud.digitalocean.com/droplets)
  - Click "Create" -> "Droplets"
  - Select whatever region is closest to you and doesn't have any notes.